Hong Kong police expect 'violent attack' on sensitive Chinese anniversary

 HONG KONG (Reuters) - Police expect more violence on Hong Kong’s streets on Tuesday, the 70th anniversary of the founding of the People’s Republic of China, after a chaotic weekend in which they fired tear gas and water cannon at protesters who set fires and threw petrol bombs.

-There will be a “very serious violent attack” on Tuesday, a superintendent of the police’s public relations branch, Tse Chun-chung, told a news conference on Monday.
+There will be a “very serious violent attack,” the chief superintendent of the police’s public relations branch, Tse Chun-chung, told a news conference on Monday.
+“We are on the verge of extreme danger.”

 Police said they arrested a total of 157 people, including 67 students, over the weekend and estimated nearly 100 petrol bombs were thrown.
 They said eight police officers were injured.

 The Chinese territory is on edge on the eve of the anniversary, with authorities eager to avoid scenes that could embarrass the central government in Beijing.
+Police said several major roads will be closed on Tuesday near the Hong Kong Convention and Exhibition Center, where a flag-raising ceremony is set to take place.

 A huge clean-up was under way on Monday after roads, shops and buildings across the financial center were daubed in graffiti, windows in government buildings smashed and parts of pavements uprooted by protesters during the weekend’s unrest.